Harman4404/pred_assign33/README.md

 DistilBERT,
 ALBERT,
 GPT-2,
 CTRL are included in the comparison.
-These models are widely used in text summarization tasks.
+These models are widely used in text conversational tasks.

 ## Project Structure: